 Dr., Prof. A.P.
 Derevianko, Member of the Russian Academy of Sciences

 Dr., Prof. V.I.
 Molodin, Member of the Russian Academy of Sciences

 Dr. A.V.
-Baulo, Division Head at the Institute of Archaeology and Ethnography SB RAS
+Baulo, Leading Researcher at the Institute of Archaeology and Ethnography SB RAS;

 Cand.
 Sc. (hist.)
 D.V.
-Pozdnyakov, Division Head at the Institute of Archaeology and Ethnography SB RAS
+Pozdnyakov, Senior Researcher at the Institute of Archaeology and Ethnography SB RAS.

 Editorial Board Members